ISTE-VESIT-ORG/Machinera-2020/README.md

 The topics covered are:

-1.Enviornment Setup (`pip install scikit-learn`) 2.Handling Missing and Duplicate Data
+1. Enviornment Setup (`pip install scikit-learn`)
+2. Handling Missing and Duplicate Data
-3.Extract Dependent and Independent variables 4.Encoding Categorical Data
+3. Extract Dependent and Independent variables
+4. Encoding Categorical Data
-5.Splitting dataset into training and test set 6.Feature scaling
+5. Splitting dataset into training and test set
+6. Feature scaling

 _For more details, visit the [Scikit-learn ](https://devdocs.io/scikit_learn/)_